Alexander, Duke of Schleswig-Holstein-Sonderburg

-Alexander, Duke of Schleswig-Holstein-Sonderburg, (20 January 1573 – 13 May 1627) was a Danish nobleman.
+Alexander, Duke of Schleswig-Holstein-Sonderburg, (20 January 1573 – 13 May 1627) was a German nobleman.

+Biography

-Alexander was born in Sønderborg (German: Sonderburg) in Schleswig, the third son of John II, Duke of Schleswig-Holstein-Sonderburg and Elisabeth of Brunswick-Grubenhagen.
-Because his elder surviving brother chose Ærø as his seat, Alexander received Sønderborg upon their father's death and was in practice its second duke.
-Alexander died in Sønderborg.
+Alexander was born in Sonderburg (German: Sonderburg) in Schleswig, the third son of John II, Duke of Schleswig-Holstein-Sonderburg and his wife, Elisabeth of Brunswick-Grubenhagen.

+Because his elder surviving brother chose Ærø as his seat, Alexander received Sonderburg upon their father's death and was in practice its second duke.
+Alexander died in Sonderburg.